INM-6/beaverdam/README.md

   - Some people prefer the [conda](https://www.anaconda.com/download/) distribution of Python, which includes extra features and packages - consider [miniconda](https://docs.anaconda.com/free/miniconda/index.html) instead if you don't want to install >4GB of stuff ;)
 - **MongoDB** (to handle databases)
   - We tested Beaverdam with MongoDB Community Edition.
 Installation instructions for various operating systems are in the [MongoDB documentation](https://www.mongodb.com/docs/manual/tutorial/).
-  - We recommend enabling MongoDB to start automatically when your computer boots, so you don't have to manually start it each time you run Beaverdam.
+  - After installing MongoDB, we recommend enabling it to start automatically when your computer boots, so you don't have to manually start it each time you run Beaverdam.
 On Linux, enable this option using:
     ```
     sudo systemctl enable mongod
     ```